Seminar 30th November 2011 1 p.m. 27/2003

 Dr Jane Allison

-- Bayesian probability, Bioinformatics, Biomathematics, Biomechanics, Biomedical, Biomolecular simulations, CASTEP, Complex Systems, Computer Science, Developmental Biology, Economics, Evolutionary Algorithms, FFT, Finite differences, Finite elements, Formal methods, GPU, HECToR, HPCx, Iridis, Lyceum, Mathematica, Matlab, Molecular Dynamics, Molecular Mechanics, Monte Carlo, MPI, Multi-physics, Multi-scale, Multigrid solvers, Multipole methods, NWCHEM, Onetep, Optimisation, Quantum Chemistry, SVN, VTK, Windows
+- Agent-Based Negotiation, Bioinformatics, Biomathematics, Biomechanics, Biomedical, Biomolecular simulations, CASTEP, Complex Systems, Computer Science, Developmental Biology, Economics, Evolutionary Algorithms, FFT, Finite differences, Finite elements, Formal methods, GPU, HECToR, HPCx, Iridis, Lyceum, Mathematica, Matlab, Molecular Dynamics, Molecular Mechanics, Monte Carlo, MPI, Multi-physics, Multi-scale, Multigrid solvers, Multipole methods, NWCHEM, Onetep, Optimisation, Quantum Chemistry, SVN, VTK, Windows

 - Chris-Kriton Skylaris